Personalized incentives as feedback design in generalized Nash equilibrium problems: Problem formulation

 \subsection{Main challenges and technical considerations}

-In the considered formulation, we identify three main critical issues, both technical and practical, that rule out the possibility to compute a \gls{GNE} for the time-varying \gls{GNEP} $\Gamma$ in \eqref{eq:single_prob} through standard arguments, thus fully supporting the need for a tailored learning procedure as the one introduced later in the paper.
+In the considered framework, we identify three main critical issues that rule out the possibility to compute a \gls{GNE} for the \gls{GNEP} $\Gamma$ in \eqref{eq:single_prob} through standard arguments, thus fully motivating the design of a tailored learning procedure.

 First, the time-varying nature of the optimization problems in \eqref{eq:single_prob} calls for an answer to the thorny question on whether there exist online learning policies that allow agents to track a Nash equilibrium over time (or to converge to one if the stage games stabilize).
 Even in the case of a potential game with known potential function, this is a challenging problem \cite{cohen2017learning}.